nisaral/DBMS_playground/README.md

 ### SQL Statements and Syntax

-There are three types of SQL statements:
+There are three types of SQL statements-

 **1. Data Definition Language(DDL):**
 The Data Definition Language contains commands that are less frequently used.
 DDL commands modify the actual structure of a database, rather than the database’s contents. example: